-- To provide guidance to Adjudication Panels (where a Case Report discloses a prima facie case of Misconduct) in determining sanctions in accordance with Rule 4.6 of the Institute and Faculty of Actuaries (IFoA) Disciplinary Scheme ("the Scheme"). - To provide guidance to Disciplinary Tribunal Panels and Appeal Tribunal Panels in determining sanctions in cases where there is a finding of Misconduct as defined in Rule 1.6 of the Scheme". - To assist those dealing with a Panel to know from the outset the approach likely to be taken when determining sanctions. - To assist Interim Orders Panels when considering any application for an Interim Order.
+- To provide guidance to Adjudication Panels (where a Case Report discloses a prima facie case of Misconduct) in determining sanctions in accordance with Rule 6.4 of the Institute and Faculty of Actuaries (IFoA) Disciplinary and Capacity for Membership Schemes ("the Scheme"). - To provide guidance to Disciplinary Tribunal Panels and Appeal Tribunal Panels in determining sanctions in cases where there is a finding of Misconduct as defined in Rule 4.2 of the Scheme. - To assist those dealing with a Panel to know from the outset the approach likely to be taken when determining sanctions. - To assist Interim Orders Panels when considering any application for an Interim Order.